pripakhotness81/notes/README.md

 - "Today's programming wisdom is: 'Premature optimization is the root of all evil' - Sir Tony Hoare.
 This quote reminds us that focusing on optimizing code too early can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
 It's crucial to first ensure code correctness and understand the actual bottlenecks through profiling before optimizing.
 Simplicity and readability should not be compromised for hypothetical performance gains."

 In essence, as a programmer, always remember to write clear, maintainable code first and optimize later when there's concrete evidence that it's needed.

+# 2024-02-28
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write code that's readable and maintainable, using clear abstractions and avoiding unnecessary complexity.
+Always remember that 'Premature optimization is the root of all evil' (Donald Knuth).
+Strive for modularity and reusability, which enhances adaptability to changing requirements.
+And in an era of constant updates and security threats, never underestimate the importance of defensive coding practices and thorough testing."